Varadkar appears open to Greens sharing taoiseach job

 “That is absolutely up to him to speak about.
 We’ll listen to any proposal that any other party puts forward,” Mr Varadkar said.
 Senior figures in the Green Party have previously privately mooted Mr Ryan being Taoiseach for one year of a five-year government, although party TDs reacted angrily to the suggestion when it was reported.

 Fine Gael is insisting that a third party is needed to join any coalition between Fine Gael and Fianna Fáil.
-Both parties have asked Labour, the Greens and the Social Democrats to consider joining government.
+Both parties have asked Labour, the Greens and the Social Democrats to consider joining an administration.

 Mr Varadkar said: “What we have agreed is that we will have a coalition of equals between Fianna Fáil and Fine Gael and obviously Micheál Martin and I have an understanding as to how that work out.